bojates/events-manager-timezone/README.md

 ```
 It uses the data values to get the times, and replaces the values in the eventdates and eventtime spans.

-#### Replacing the values on the event addition page
-It looks for the start and end times on the form, and adds timezone translations next to it.

-Events Manager is not aware of timezone, and doesn't store in UTC, so we need to translate from the current WP timezone.

-#### Replacing values on the edit events page
+#### Replacing values on the edit events page (for showing which timezone you're in)
 The edit events template needs replacing with one that embeds the complete datetime data (details of how to do this are below).
 It then replaces in the same way as the calendar and events page.

 ### Defaults
-It assumes the WordPress timezone is set to London, but it's possible to change.
+It assumes the WordPress timezone is set to London, but it's possible to change (details below).

 ### Known bugs
  - Not all the BuddyPress and Events templates that might show times have been identified.